s4nt14go/white-label/README.md

 In the original project, dispatching the event (`DomainEvents.dispatchEventsForAggregate(<user id>)`) is done through Sequelize hooks (`afterCreate`, `afterDestroy`, `afterUpdate`, `afterSave`, `afterUpsert`) while I moved this to the repository, in the case Sequelize isn't being used.

-I've refactored the code to use Lambdas with Serverless Framework
+I've refactored the code to use Lambdas with Serverless Framework.
+Including `serverless-webpack` plugin to get small lambdas:
+* createUser: 100kB
+* notifySlackChannel: 15kB
+* someWork: 15kB

 Unit tests added:
 * Value Objects: `User`, `UserEmail`, `User Password`